 The Self-Respect Design Policy: AI that merits human-grade moral consideration should be designed with an appropriate appreciation of its own value and moral status.

 Creating Robo-Jeeves and Disposable Comrade also probably violates the Self-Respect Design Policy, since these AIs are designed to value their own lives much less than those of others around them who in fact possess no higher moral status.
 The Sun Probe case is less clear, and we will return to it shortly.

 Of course, human beings do sometimes sacrifice themselves for others, even for others who do not deserve it, and sometimes we admire this.
-However, typical cases of self-sacrifice for others implicitly treat the others as equals rather than as beings of superior moral status: one sacrifices for buddies or country, for example, or for one’s children.
-The commoner who (perhaps mythologically) commits suicide to entertain a wrongly deified Roman emperor is to be pitied rather than admired.
+However, morally admirable cases of self-sacrifice take great goals that are plausibly worth one’s life: one sacrifices for buddies or country, for example, or for one’s children.
+The commoner who (perhaps mythologically) commits suicide to briefly entertain a wrongly deified Roman emperor is to be pitied rather than admired.

 One might think that servitude importantly differs from suicide.
 Petersen, for example, defends only servitude.
 But as the history of human servitude amply demonstrates, servitude tends to correlate with early death.
 If Robo-Jeeves adopts human Bertie Wooster’s every desire as his own, taking nothing for himself except in service to Wooster, then it is Wooster who will probably have the resources in times of need – who will get the medical attention, who will own the escape car and life vest, and who will be invited into the bomb shelter by the other elites if there is space for only one.